-- Each currency 5 per cent of the Bank's own funds. - All currencies 10 per cent of the Bank's own funds.
+- Each currency 5 per cent of the Bank's Tier 1 capital. - All currencies 10 per cent of the Bank's Tier 1 capital.

 Considering the current level of the Bank's business, the Bank is not striving to maintain the open foreign currency position to earn profits from speculative transactions.